-On behalf of the Comparative Advantage Editorial Board, we are pleased to present the ninth volume, summer issue, of Stanford University’s undergraduate economics journal.
+On behalf of the Comparative Advantage Editorial Board, we are pleased to present the ninth volume, summer issue, of Stanford University's undergraduate economics journal.
 This volume presents undergraduate work on a wide variety of topics, including environmental economics, political economy, and labor economics.
-Furthermore, as the COVID-19 pandemic continues to exact a toll on individuals and healthcare systems worldwide, this volume may inform the debates … Continue reading Our Summer 2021 Issue
+Furthermore, as the COVID-19 pandemic continues to exact a toll on individuals… Continue reading Our Summer 2021 Issue

 By Olivia Briffault.
 Yale University.

 A surprising finding in analyses of the effects of immigration is that immigrants generally have a limited effect on local labor market outcomes.
 One reason that has been hypothesized is that immigration generates...

 This paper attempts to examine technology's impact on the labor market through the lens of skilled labor.
 Technical changes in the late 20th century are skill-biased...